Distributed Control within a Trapezoid Virtual Tube Containing Obstacles for Robotic Swarms Subject to Speed Constraints: Vector Field Design within Trapezoid Virtual Tube with No Obstacle Considered

 \subsubsection{Barrier Functions for Keeping within Trapezoid Virtual Tube}

-In this paper, the single panel method \cite{kim1992real} is used to represent the repulsive potential field of the tube boundary.
-Assume that there is a line segment $\left[\mathbf{a},\mathbf{b}\right]$.
-Then, the induced repulsive potential function at any point $\mathbf{p}$ by this ``panel'' is expressed as
+Panel methods are widely used in aerodynamic calculations to obtain the solution to the potential flow problem around arbitrarily shaped bodies \cite{kim1992real}.
+In this work, the single panel method is used to represent the repulsive potential field of the virtual tube boundary \cite{gao2022distributed}.
+Specifically, given a line segment $\left[\mathbf{a},\mathbf{b}\right]$, the induced repulsive potential function at any point $\mathbf{p}$ by this ``panel" is expressed as

 where $r\geq0$ is the threshold distance.